 Abstract Big data processing is expected to empower decision-making as more information becomes accessible to analytical tools.
 In this paper, we argue that the data deluge produced by the Big Data phenomenon blurs, amongst billions of dataset elements, high-level objects that can only be perceived once adequate composition models are in place.
 We argue that identifying such objects is relevant for various disciplines and we provide an example in astronomy.
-We present a mathematical and computational model for the raised problem and provide a first implementation using a parallel architecture.
+We present a mathematical and computational model for this problem and provide a first implementation using a parallel architecture.

 Keywords Hidden Objects, Big Data, model, approximate sample query, patterns in Big Data.